aishichandra/Slang_NYT_XWord/README.md

 #### <a href = "https://aishichandra.github.io/Slang_NYT_XWord/"> Read the article! </a>

 ##### BACKGROUND
-I enjoy solving the New York Times crossword puzzles, and I am always amused when I come across phrases like 'DRIP,' 'ACIDTRIP,' or 'DEADASS,' because I imagine a respectable, educated, cultured white man uttering these words as I find them in the puzzle.
+For decades the people making decisions about what should be in the New York Times crossword have been straight white men.
+According to some crossword constructors, the topic of who the crossword is written for has been an active point of discussion and debate in crossword circles.
+I thought studying how slang appears in the crossword could contribute to this discussion of the crossword’s intended audience.
+Slang is a transitory language developed by diverse subgroups of society.
+Before social media and online communication, it took time for this language to enter the main culture's vocabulary.
+And it’s unusual for slang to remain in use for more than a few years - what is cool for one generation is old-fashioned for the next.
+Dated slang often drifts into obsolescence or becomes accepted into the standard language.
+A study of slang, when it enters the puzzle, how it enters the puzzle, who has control over how it gets defined (clued), and how this is changing over time could help shed light on the crossword culture and its actors.
+<br/><br/>
+For this piece, I analyzed 46 years of crossword answers and clues, primarily looking at words that are clued with the modifiers: "slang," "colloquially," "modern lingo," "informally," and "in textspeak.”
+<br/><br/>
 ##### 1. Data Collection
-I wrote a method that scrapes the data using <b>BeautifulSoup</b> from XWordInfoTo for the years 1976-2022.
-To see how I scraped data from XWordInfo, see Python Analysis/XWordInfo_scraping.ipynb.
-I saved the dataframes into a csv (crossword_year_2015_2021.csv and crossword_year_2022).
-I chose these years because I wanted to examine how the puzzle changed after Shortz assumed his position as editor but I didn't think it was necessary to collect it all the way from 1940's (the scraping process was very slow).
+I wrote a Python method that scrapes the data using <b>BeautifulSoup</b> from XWordInfo.com for the years 1976-2022.
+I chose these years because I wanted to examine how the puzzle changed after Shortz assumed his position as editor but I didn't think it was necessary to collect it all the way from 1940's.
+<br/><br/>
 ##### 2. Data Analysis
 The data analysis was done using the Python library <b>Pandas.</b> Some of the graphs were created using <b>Altair</b>.
 Crosswords.ipynb was my prelim analysis (this notebook only analyzes a subset of the whole data)- most of the analysis isn't focused on the story that I wrote, rather it was the path to the analysis I did for my story - but this notebook is more interesting than the other ones.
 "More Crossword Analysis.ipynb" was what I used for the story: I expanded the dataset to include all the years till 2022 and used it to create .csv's to create visuals on <b>Datawrapper</b>.
+<br/><br/>
 ##### 3. Visuals
 Graph1, Graph2 and Graph3 are the visuals in the order as they are seen in the report.
 They were created in <b>Datawrapper</b>, edited in <b>Adobe Illustrator</b> and uploaded to html using <b>ai2html.js</b>.
+<br/><br/>
 ##### 4. Sources

 <b> Sources: </b><br/>